axelarnetwork/axelar-examples/examples/cosmos/call-contract/README.md

 ## Build a Contract (Optional)

-We've precompiled the contract [here](../cosmos/call-contract/wasm-contract/artifacts/send_receive.wasm), but if you'd like to modify some code, here's how you can recompile it:
+1. A precompiled version of the contract is available [here](../cosmos/call-contract/wasm-contract/artifacts/send_receive.wasm).
+If you wish to modify the contract, follow these steps to recompile it:

 ```
 npm run build-wasm
 ```

-Once completed, you should see the [wasm](./wasm-contract/artifacts/send_receive.wasm) file.
+2. Upon successful compilation, the wasm file will be available at [this location](./wasm-contract/artifacts/send_receive.wasm).

-We will use this file to deploy to the wasm chain for this example.
+   Note: This wasm file is necessary for deploying the contract on the wasm chain as part of this example.

-## Deploy a Contract
+## Deploying the Contract

+To deploy the contract to the wasm chain and evm chains, execute the following command:

 ```
 npm run deploy cosmos/call-contract local
 ```

 ## Execute example

+To run the example and see the contract in action, use the following command:

 ```
 npm run execute cosmos/call-contract local